Daniel Jones Player Prop Bets for NFL Week 12 | New York vs. Philadelphia 11/28/2021

 Matchup vs. Philadelphia

-- Jones averaged 183 passing yards per game in four matchups against the Eagles, 49.5 yards below his over/under for Sunday.
+- In four matchups against the Eagles, Jones averaged 183 passing yards per game, 49.5 yards fewer than his over/under in Sunday's game.

 - Jones threw multiple touchdown passes two times in those four matchups against the Eagles.
 He threw multiple TD passes against them once.